GTN-Quebec/lom2mlr/rationale.md

 #### Constructed LOM identity and converter URL

-If we have determined a LOM identity, we can create an identity for the MLR record by combining it with the converter URL, as follows:
+If we have decided to use a mutable MLR record and determined a LOM identity, we can create an identity for the MLR record by combining it with the converter URL, as follows:

 1. First, create a namespace UUID from the converter URL: `UUID5(NAMESPACE_URL, converter_URL)`, which in our case would be `CONVERTER_NAMESPACE_UUID=db3821e4-d6ed-5339-a1a1-1a760b0e1cc4`
 2. Second, use this as a namespace for the LOM identity, taken as a string. `UUID5(CONVERTER_NAMESPACE_UUID, LOM_IDENTITY)`.
 (In our example, 1d9c8ec0-32e4-52be-bcba-ad32ba11a422)

 This identity is also the MLR record identifier.
-This identity also allows to define the bidirectional relationship between the resource and its MLR record, defined in the `mlr8:DES0200-mlr8:DES0300` pair.
+This identity also allows to define the relationship between the resource and its MLR record, defined in the `mlr8:DES0100`.

     :::xml
     <general>